 Through our amicus work, ADL has encouraged courts to eliminate discriminatory barriers to LGBT people’s full inclusion in society, including amicus briefs in:

 ADL supports efforts to achieve the full inclusion of all individuals who are willing and able to serve their country, regardless of their sexual orientation or gender identity.
 ADL welcomed the decision to halt military’s “Don’t Ask” policy and opposes efforts to roll back full inclusion.
-Most recently, in our 2012 statement of policy priorities on a range of international and domestic issues submitted to both the Democrat and Republican platform committees, ADL urged the elimination of barriers preventing transgender people from serving their country.
+Most recently, in our 2012 statement of policy priorities on a range of international and domestic issues submitted to both the Democrat and Republican platform committees, ADL urged the elimination of barriers (PDF) preventing transgender people from serving their country.

 ADL has emerged as the nation’s leader in crafting and advocating for inclusive state and federal hate crime laws, including the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act in 2009.
 ADL pioneered the hate crime law under which many anti-LGBT crimes are punished, and led the decade-long effort to ensure that sexual orientation was added to the protected categories in the federal hate crime law with the passage of the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act in October 2009.
 ADL’s website features an interactive database on State Hate Crimes Statutory Provisions, which detail which states’ hate crimes laws include sexual orientation and gender identity as protected categories.